Stuart Brierley

 Public Profile

-Prof Brierley is Director of the Visceral Pain Research Group and Director of the Hopwood Centre for Neurobiology, located at the South Australian Health and Medical Research Institute (SAHMRI).
-He is also an NHMRC R.D Wright Biomedical Fellow (CDF II).
+Professor Stuart Brierley is Director of the Visceral Pain Research Group, Director of the Hopwood Centre for Neurobiology, and Theme co-Leader of Lifelong Health at the South Australian Health and Medical Research Institute (SAHMRI).
+He is an NHMRC Investigator L1 recipient (2022-2026) and received an NHMRC Research Excellence Award for being the top ranked NHMRC CDFII Fellow in the 2016 round.
+He was also a South Australian Tall Poppy Science Awardee in 2011.

-His recent collaborations with Industry partners identified the mechanism of pain relief of a new drug, linaclotide, in treating patient with Irritable Bowel Syndrome with Constipation (IBS-C).
-Linaclotide, a guanylate cyclase-C (GC-C) agonist is effective in relieving abdominal pain associated with IBS-C and is already available and registered for use by IBS-C patients in the USA and Europe.
+He also has a strong track record of industry collaboration.
+His recent collaborations with industry partners identified the mechanism of pain relief of a new drug (Linaclotide) in treating patients with IBS with constipation (IBS-C).
+Linaclotide, a guanylate cyclase-C (GC-C) agonist is effective in relieving abdominal pain associated with IBS-C and is available and registered for use by IBS-C patients in the USA and Europe.

 For a current list of publications see: https://www.ncbi.nlm.nih.gov/pubmed/?term=brierley-sm